Norbulingka

 Norbulingka Palace is situated in the west side of Lhasa, a short distance to the southwest of Potala Palace.
 Norbulingka covers an area of around 36 ha and considered to be the largest man-made garden in Tibet.

 Norbulingka park is considered the premier park of all such horticultural parks in similar ethnic settings in Tibet.
-During the summer and autumn months, the parks in Tibet, including the Norbulinga, become hubs of entertainment with dancing, singing, music and festivities.
-The park is where the annual Sho Dun or 'Yoghurt Festival' is held.
+During the summer and autumn months, the parks in Tibet, including the Norbulingka, become hubs of entertainment with dancing, singing, music and festivities.
+The park is where the annual Sho Dun or "Yoghurt Festival" is held.

 The Norbulingka palace has been mostly identified with the 13th and the 14th Dalai Lamas who commissioned most of the structures that still stand today.
 During the invasion of Tibet in 1950, a number of buildings were damaged, but were rebuilt beginning in 2003, when the Chinese government initiated renovation works here to restore some of the damaged structures, and also the greenery, the flower gardens and the lakes.